trinker/textreadr/README.md

     ## The textreadr package aims to be a lightweight
     ## tool kit that handles 80% of an analyst's text
     ## reading in needs.
-    ## The package handles .docx, .doc, .pdf, .html, and .txt.
+    ## The package handles .docx, .doc, .pdf, .html, .pptx, and .txt.
     ## If you have another format there is likely already
     ## another popular R package that specializes in this
     ## read in task.
 For example, got XML, use the xml2